-Parents have been consulted when this policy was introduced in 2020 and before it was ratified by Governors.
-The college consults parents at every stage of the development of the RSE programme, as well as during the process of monitoring, review and evaluation.
+Parents have been consulted when this policy was introduced in 2020 and before it was ratified by the local governing board.
+The college continues to consult parents at every stage of the development of the RSE programme, as well as during the continuous process of monitoring, review and evaluation.
 They are able to view the resources used by the college in the RSE programme so that every parent and carer has full confidence in the college's RSE programme to meet their child's needs.

 Parents continue to have the right to withdraw their children from Sex Education except in those elements which are required by the National Curriculum science orders, but we advise parents to consider doing so very carefully as experience shows that students who are ill informed are more at risk from harm or exploitation.
-However, parents who wish to withdraw their children they are asked to notify the college by contacting the Principal.
+However, parents who wish to make a request to withdraw their children they are asked to notify the college by contacting the Principal.
 The college will provide support by providing material for parents to help the children with their learning.
 Information and resources will be provided through EdulinkOne.